obfusk/apksigcopier/README.md

 It currently supports v1 + v2 (+ v3, which is a variant of v2).

-when using the `extract` command, the v2/v3 signature is saved as `APKSigningBlock` + `APKSigningBlockOffset`.
+When using the `extract` command, the v2/v3 signature is saved as `APKSigningBlock` + `APKSigningBlockOffset`.

 ## Tab Completion